 Delaying the start of a school allows school officials, personnel, and Borough Services to gather additional information, monitor changing conditions, and/or use the time to prepare the campus and building interior for student arrival.
 Occasionally, it may be used to ensure the school building will have adequate staff coverage.

 It is important to consider that not every delay will result in a closing and to plan accordingly.
 The delay affords additional time for school personnel to make the final call to open the building and conduct school programming.
 If a delay is implemented, but no new notification is posted, then the school will open t two hours behind normal hours of operation.

 Sometimes a decision is made to close or delay which does not seem to make sense to me?

 At times, the decision-making process relies on the inexact science of predicting the weather.
 Our local conditions do not always reflect the regional forecasts, yet when looking at future conditions, these forecasts must be considered.
 Additionally, area conditions can sometimes vary greatly.

 Furthermore, it is possible that problems develop that may be indirectly related or unrelated to weather altogether and are not observable to the general public.
 School delays and/or closing may be triggered by a non-weather related situation.

 What about early dismissal?

-Rationale for an early dismissal is to get the students home before the conditions become too hazardous at regular dismissal time.
-Early dismissal is implemented reluctantly and with the understanding that it disrupts everyone's day.
+The rationale for an early dismissal is to get the students home before the conditions become too hazardous at regular dismissal time or the campus/building may be unsafe.
+Early dismissal is implemented reluctantly and with the understanding that it is significantly disruptive.
 When it appears that a safety concern threatens the safety of students or that removal of snow and ice cannot keep up with accumulation, we have an early dismissal.
 Otherwise, we will stay in school and allow Borough services and school personnel a chance to do their job.